How to Teach Ultimate Frisbee in Middle School PE (Complete Beginner Guide)

 Create target zones using cones or markers and challenge students to hit specific areas.
 Award points for accuracy and track progress on a class chart.
 This gamification motivates middle schoolers to improve while it provides measurable goals.

 End this step when most students can throw a backhand twenty feet with reasonable accuracy.
-This typically takes two to three class sessions depending on prior experience and practice time available.
+This typically takes two to three class sessions, depending on prior experience and practice time available.

 Step 3: Develop Catching Skills